GauravVerdhanMaheshwari/furniture_website/README.md

 ##### `components/`

-Houses all components such as login, 404 page, place order, logout, etc. It’s essentially the heart of the frontend.
+Houses all components such as Footer, Header, FurnitureCard, etc. It’s essentially the heart of the frontend.
+Also it includes indexComponents.js which includes all the components.

+#### `pages/`

+Houses all pages such as Login, Profile, Cart, etc. It’s essentially the heart of the frontend.
+Also it includes indexComponents.js which includes all the pages.

 ##### `App.jsx`